 He also seems to like making his protagonists ShellShockedVeterans to one extent or another.
 Given how much verisimilitude goes into the stories featuring actual combat, one starts to wonder if there's an element of Write What You Know to this.
 He certainly wouldn't be the first combat veteran to become a brony as a form of self-therapy.

-Nyoron Churuya San (a Haruhi gag manga) is largely based on Churuya's desire for smoked cheese — which exists because the author really likes smoked cheese.
+Nyoron Churuya-san (a Haruhi Suzumiya gag manga) is largely based on Churuya's desire for smoked cheese — which exists because the author really likes smoked cheese.

 One AUHigh School Musical fanfic had Gabriella and Troy share a mutual dislike of eggs.
 To say nothing of the setting, namely casting Gabriella as a well-off Jew and Troy as one of the Hilterjüngen in Nazi Germany.
 Luckily, the author canceled the fic after coming back from a long hiatus and realizing that it was kind of terrible.